TikhonJelvis/RL-book/chapter2/chapter2.md

         return SampledDistribution(sample_next_state_reward)
 ```

 The above code can be found in the file [rl/chapter2/simple_inventory_mrp.py](https://github.com/TikhonJelvis/RL-book/blob/master/rl/chapter2/simple_inventory_mrp.py).
-We leave it as an exercise for you to use the `simulate_reward` method inherited by `SimpleInventoryMRP` to perform simulations and analyze the statistics produced from the simulation traces.
+We leave it as an exercise for you to use the `simulate_reward` method inherited by `SimpleInventoryMRP` to perform simulations and analyze the statistics produced from the sampling traces.

 ### Finite Markov Reward Processes